Switzerland in HORIZON 2020

 - Swiss partners of collaborative projects complete the budget and insert zero in column ‘K Requested grants /€’.
 Instead, the amount for the Swiss partners noted in ‘H Max. grant /€’ is envisaged for direct reimbursement to the Swiss partners by SERI.
 Subsequently Article 9.1 in the grant agreement should be invoked.
 This states that the costs are estimated in Annex 2, but will not be reimbursed and will not be taken into account for the calculation of the EC grant.

-- Due to different reasons, we advise consortia with Swiss participants to keep the total project budget (i.e. requested EC contribution plus Swiss contribution) within the range specified by the respective call/topic.
+- We advise consortia with Swiss participants to keep the total project budget (i.e. requested EC contribution plus Swiss contribution) within the range specified by the respective call/topic.

 - In collaborative projects, there is no rule that excludes "third countries" from coordinating a project.
 The EC has stated that "third countries" may also coordinate projects as long as they provide their own funding and cover their own coordination costs.
 Please also consult the FAQs.

-- Please include the following text module in your proposal: Swiss Federal Council provides direct support to researchers in Switzerland who, because of the status of Switzerland as industrialised third country in pillar 2 & 3 of Horizon 2020, cannot receive European financial contribution.
+- Please include the following text module in your proposal: Financial support for Swiss partners: The Swiss Federal Council provides direct support to researchers in Switzerland who, because of the status of Switzerland as industrialised third country in pillar 2 & 3 of Horizon 2020, cannot receive European financial contribution.
 The regulation entered into force on 1 October 2014 (www.h2020.ch).

 - Detailed information on direct financing by the State Secretariat for Education, Research & Innovation (SERI): www.h2020.ch, Swiss Transitional Measures for Horizon 2020 (Submission of funding requests)

 Official Communications regarding the Status of Switzerland in HORIZON 2020